New Jersey

 Plan

-• Plan for different types of emergencies
+Plan for different types of emergencies.

 Prepare

-• Complete "My Pet Vital Information" form
+• Fill out "My Pet Vital Information" form and place it in your "Go Bag."

 • Have a carrier for each of your birds, if needed.
 The carrier should be lined with paper or a cage liner.
 Attach your bird's name, your name and contact information and your veterinarians' name and number to the side or bottom of the carrier in a plastic bag or a clear document holder.
 Keep your Go Bag, as well as a carrier, by the door or in an easily accessible place like a closet.